piotrwitek/react-redux-typescript-guide/README.md

 ## Redux Connected Components

 ### Caveat with `bindActionCreators`
-**If you try to use `connect` or `bindActionCreators` explicitly and type your component callback props as `() => void` this will raise compiler errors because `bindActionCreators` typings will not map your action creator type correctly due to current TypeScript limitations.**
+**If you try to use `connect` or `bindActionCreators` explicitly and want to type your component callback props as `() => void` this will raise compiler errors.
+I happens because `bindActionCreators` typings will not map the return type of action creators to `void`, due to a current TypeScript limitations.**

-A decent alternative I can recommend to use is a `() => any` type, it will work just fine in all possible scenarios and should not cause any typing problems whatsoever.
+A decent alternative I can recommend is to use `() => any` type, it will work just fine in all possible scenarios and should not cause any typing problems whatsoever.
 All the code examples in the Guide with `connect` are also using this pattern.

 > If there is any progress or fix in regard to the above caveat I'll update the guide and make an announcement on my twitter/medium (There are a few existing proposals already).

-> There is also a way to retain type soundness but it will involve an explicit wrapping with `dispatch` and is very tedious for the long run.
+> There is alternative way to retain type soundness but it requires an explicit wrapping with `dispatch` and will be very tedious for the long run.
 See example below:
 ```
 const mapDispatchToProps = (dispatch: Dispatch) => ({
   onIncrement: () => dispatch(actions.increment()),